 But polygons were not the only improvement.
-Instead of a single planet, Damocles offers a full star system, with different worlds, to visit and explore.
+Instead of a single planet, Damocles offers an entire star system, with different worlds to visit and explore.
 The celestial bodies follow the physical laws of orbital mechanics, as well as the theory of relativity, and this can be useful to solve the game.

 Of course, the risk is to feel a bit lost sometimes.
-If you prefer games where actions or locations are limited, you might not appreciate this game.
+If you prefer games with limited actions or locations, you might not appreciate this game.
 But if you want to immerse yourself in an almost realistic, sci-fi virtual word and get things sorted out in your way, well, this game is for you.